-There are a few types of incontinence that can develop during pregnancy, including:
+There are a few types of incontinence that can develop during menopause, including:

 If vaginal tissue muscles weaken, the bladder can struggle to stretch and accommodate it filling with urine.
-This loss of stretch can cause irritation and lead to your feeling more frequent urges to urinate.
+This loss of stretch can cause irritation and lead to more frequent urges to urinate.

-This is when you need to wake several times during the night to use the toilet.
+Nocturia is when there is a regular need to wake during the night to use the toilet.

 Managing incontinence caused by menopause

 Incontinence is often treatable, and always manageable.
-If you think you might be experiencing symptoms of incontinence, it’s always best to visit your doctor to find out more about the condition.
+If you are experiencing symptoms of incontinence, it’s always best to visit your doctor to find out more about the condition.